jarleven/NetworkHOWTO/Switch/HPProCurve.md

 ### Show system information
-Information about firmware version and system information.
+Information about firmware version and system information like IP and device MAC address.

 ```
 show system-information